NetworkAccessProfile Network Subresource

 For example, if you wish to allow Super SIMs to connect to AT&T US you would follow these steps:

-First, you need to know the
+First, you need to know the sid

-of the Network resource representing AT&T US isHWd85b0262d6fc4c0b991bf8294596642e
+of the Network resource representing AT&T US is HWd85b0262d6fc4c0b991bf8294596642e

-.Now that you know the
+Now that you know the sid

-of the Network resource you wish to add, you can allow your Super SIMs to that use your NAP by creating NAP Network resource with AT&T US'sid
+of the Network resource you wish to add, you can allow your Super SIMs to that use your NAP by creating NAP Network resource with AT&T US' sid

 To prevent Super SIMs from connecting to a cellular network that was previously allowed by your NAP, the corresponding NAP Network resource must be deleted.
-See the documentation below for more details on how to do this.
+See the documentation for more details on how to do this.

 Add a Network resource to the Network Access Profile resource.